PierreTsia/starter-template/docs/done/14_POSTPONED-BE-internationalization-v2.md

 # Backend Internationalization v2

+## POSTPONED - static assets handling fails

+- nest-cli (and not nestcli) should manage copy static asets like mail templates or i18n trad files
+- it does not work and forces the hand made build command including cp folders but is a pain to maintain in a monorepo

 ## Overview

 Refactor the current custom internationalization implementation to use the official `nestjs-i18n` package.
 This refactoring will be done incrementally to ensure no breaking changes and maintain existing functionality while improving the translation system.